Jamie Oliver Meat Moussaka

 • 1 cup grated Parmesan cheese

-3. Cook the Aromatics for Sauce: In the same pot, add the onion, garlic, bay leaves, and cinnamon stick.
-Cook until the onions are tender and the mixture is fragrant.
+In the same pot, add onion, garlic, bay leaves, and the cinnamon stick.
+Cook gently until soft and aromatic.
+It smells heavenly—like something truly special is coming.

-4. Simmer the Meat Sauce: Return the browned lamb to the pot.
-Add the chopped tomatoes, tomato paste, and red wine.
-Season with salt and pepper, then reduce the heat to low and let the sauce simmer for 30 minutes.
+Return the lamb to the pot and add the chopped tomatoes, tomato paste, and red wine.
+Stir it all up, season with salt and pepper, then let it gently bubble on low heat for about 30 minutes.
+You want the flavors to melt into each other and the sauce to thicken.

 Jamie Oliver Meat Moussaka